sandysci/TopicSubscription/readme.md

 - To print csv matrix Sum
 - Test command below with terminal
 - Note: this must be a valid path to the csv file in your machine e.g @/Users/Sandy/Downloads/matrix.csv
-- http://localhost:8080/sum is the endpoint with your local port and server.
+- http://localhost:8080/sum is the endpoint in your local port and server.
-- You can use this url to test live https://csvmatrix.herokuapp.com/sum
+- You can use this url to test live https://csvmatrix.herokuapp.com/echo instead of using your local url
 ```javascript
 curl -i -X POST -H "Content-Type: multipart/form-data" -F "file=@/Users/Sandy/Downloads/matrix.csv" http://localhost:8080/sum